ut-astria/orbdetpy/README.md

 Docker
 ------

-1. Build the docker image on a machine that has docker installed and go to the root folder where the `Dockerfile` is and run, `docker build --build-arg ORBDETPY_VERSION=2.0.7 -t orbdetpy:2.0.7 .`
+1. Build the docker image on a machine that has docker installed and go to the root folder of this repository where the `Dockerfile` is and run, `docker build --build-arg ORBDETPY_VERSION=2.0.7 -t orbdetpy:2.0.7 .`

 2. Run *orbdetpy:2.0.7* image in a daemon state: `docker run -it --rm orbdetpy:2.0.7 bash`